owncloud/ocis/docs/ocis/adr/0007-api-for-spaces.md

 ownCloud servers provide an API to query for available spaces of an user.

-See the openAPI Specification for the [open Graph API](https://owncloud.dev/open-graph-api/).
+See the openAPI Specification for the [Libre Graph API](https://owncloud.dev/libre-graph-api/).

 Most important, the API returns the WebDAV endpoint for each space.
 With that, clients do not have to make assumptions about WebDAV routes any more.